IKIM-Essen/uncovar/docs/user-guide/configuration.md

 For **paired-end data**, the adapters can be detected by per-read overlap analysis, which seeks the overlap for each pair of reads.
-The adapter sequences can specify the adapter sequences for read one by `—adapter_sequence` and for read two by`—adapter_sequence_r2`.
+The adapter sequences can be specified for read one by `—adapter_sequence` and for read two by`—adapter_sequence_r2`.
 An example is for [Illuminas TruSeq library] (<https://www.illumina.com/products/by-type/sequencing-kits/library-prep-kits/truseq-rna-v2.html>) is shown below: